isDynamics/isDynamics.github.io/_pages/about.md

 Hello!
 I’m Thomas, a PhD researcher at the University of Edinburgh, where I focus on using numerical modeling and artificial intelligence to explore head impact biomechanics in sports.
 My work aims to improve the understanding of head injuries and contribute to safer sports practices.

-With a background in [Your Undergraduate/Master's Degree or Field], I have developed strong expertise in biomechanics, machine learning, and computational simulations.
-I’m passionate about leveraging technology to address real-world challenges, especially those related to health and safety in athletic environments.
+Following my MEng in Mechanical Engineering, I have developed strong skills in biomechanics, machine learning, and computational simulations.
+I’m passionate about leveraging engineering technologies to address real-world challenges, especially those related to health and safety in contact sports.

 ## My Research Interests
 - Numerical modeling of dynamic systems